ellierutherford/HotelBookingSystem/Diary_Matt.md

 function can be built out.
 Once I have some basic pricing for roomstypes and availability behaviour across room assets I will stop to tidy up and make some tests

 -------------
+An architecture is a set of constraints according to the REST author, and these are helpful for building persistent object state when CRUD is used to operate them.
+The DI means that things are easy to change and address in the controller the main challenge for me has been to build familiarity with the operations.
+I'm looking at the the booking being inside the reservation and wondering how much do I need to worry about building into a corner.

+Here are the one I've made for myself Bookings are of assets that are of types, and I'm working thru marchalling them in an unsmelly way in the anon controller route.
+So far I haven't needed to leave spring, I'll know if the approach works if I can build the availability on assets presented as RoomType as a super-header.